geotiffjs/geotiff.js/README.md

 </script>
 ```

 To actually open a GeoTIFF image use the `parse` function.
 It works with both
-strings and `ArrayBuffer` and `String`s:
+`ArrayBuffer` and `String`:

 ```javascript
 var xhr = new XMLHttpRequest();